 The five kingdoms are:

-Living things can then be placed into ever smaller groups called:
+Living things can then be ranked according to:

-Phylum follows kingdom and has many different organisms.
-The animal kingdom has many phyla (plural for phylum) which includes:
+Phylum follows kingdoms and has many different organisms.
+The animal kingdom includes the three examples below:

 Class is an additional sub-division, which, for example, results in the chordata phylum being divided into: